 While our primary work is to feed our neighbours in need every day, we also connect people with the tools, resources, and education needed to address the root causes of food insecurity – which is poverty and low income.

 For low-income households, every dollar counts when it comes to being able to meet basic needs.
-There is a range of federal and provincial financial supports available to households receiving social assistance, such as the GST/HST credit, federal and provincial child benefits, and other tax benefits that can significantly increase incomes for those on social assistance.
+There is a range of federal and provincial financial supports available to households receiving social assistance, such as the GST/HST credit, federal and provincial child benefits, and other tax benefits that can significantly increase the income of those on social assistance.

-While we push for a better system for the future, tax filing can help people with low incomes today.
+While we push for a better system for the future, tax filing can help people who are experiencing low-income today.

 The Community Volunteer Income Tax Program is a joint initiative with the Canada Revenue Agency and it’s for people with modest incomes and simple tax solutions.